patcadelina/prometheus-wiki/Prometheus-"Hello-World"-Codelab.md

 ## Using the Expression Browser

 Let's try looking at some data that Prometheus has collected about itself.
-To use Prometheus' built-in expression browser, navigate to [[http://localhost:9090/static/]]
+To use Prometheus' built-in expression browser, navigate to [[http://localhost:9090/]] and choose the "Console" instead of the "Graph" tab.

 As you can gather from [[http://localhost:9090/metrics.json]], one metric that Prometheus exports about itself is called `prometheus_metric_disk_latency_microseconds`.
-Go ahead and enter this into the expression browser:
+Go ahead and enter this into the expression console:

 ```
 prometheus_metric_disk_latency_microseconds